 Galettes for Dinner, Not Just Dessert

-Galettes such as this one are so adaptable to what ever filling you like.
-We addd ricotta and some sage because there were still a few leaves in the garden.
+Galettes such as this one are so adaptable to whatever filling you like.
+We added herbed cheese spread (or you can use ricotta) and some fresh herbs from the garden.
 But think of all the possibilities you can add to this tremendous galette.
 We often consider galettes like fried rice.
 You know, the type of meal where you can clear the fridge of leftover ingredients and actually make a really hearty and satisfying meal out of?
 This is definitely one of them.

 Sausage and Zucchini Galette on a cutting board